Seagate/cortx/doc/scaleout/Multi_Node_JBOD_Setup.rst

   While there are no specific requirements for installing the CentOS 7.7, we recommend you to perform the following 4 steps.

-  a.
-Use at least two identical internal HDDs in each server (see Server Reference Configuration above).
+  1. Use at least two identical internal HDDs in each server (see Server Reference Configuration above).

-  b.
-On each drive, configure the partitions as per the following guidelines.
+  2. On each drive, configure the partitions as per the following guidelines.

      +-----------------------+-------------+-------------------------------------------+
      | **Partition number**  |  **Size**   |        **Notes**                          |